 With the vast usage of smartphones, mobile commerce is set to become a dominant force in eCommerce.
-In fact, mCommerce is an essential segment of eCommerce. mCommerce, as the name suggests, is done through mobile.
+ECommerce is an essential segment of eCommerce. eCommerce, as the name suggests, is done through mobile.
 And people always carry their mobile phones with them.
 And customers prefer all their shopping through mobile apps.

 Optimized mobile websites and user-friendly apps will offer seamless shopping experiences, and innovations such as mobile wallets and one-click payments will make transactions smoother than ever.